 I found a local organic grocery store that I liked going to.
 I tried out working at different cafes.

-The same friend that I’d traveled with before came to visit for 10 days!
+OCTOBERThe same friend that I’d traveled with before came to visit for 10 days!
 It was SO NICE to see a familiar face, especially someone I’d known for so long (we’ve been friends since we were 16!).
 I cleared it with the homeowner (apartment renter?) and she was really cool about letting my friend stay with me.
 We went on a 4 day road trip through wine country which was AMAZING.
 The area along the Rhine River is just gorgeous, and we saw so many castles.
 And if you didn’t know, I am just a little castle-obsessed (ok, no, more like A LOT) so that was really awesome.
 My friend stayed in Hamburg for another week after that which was really fun.
 I was still teaching during the day, but it was nice to have someone to grab lunch and dinner with on a regular basis.

-I did more cool day trips, and just really enjoyed my time there.
-I hosted a meetup for VIP Kid teachers (only one came, but it was still really cool to do!).
+I did more cool day trips after she left, and just really enjoyed my time there.
+I hosted a meetup for VIP Kid teachers (only one came, but it was still really fun to do!).
 I fell more in love with the cats I was house sitting for (although I did have to take one on an emergency vet visit – that was stressful!).
 I celebrated Halloween at my German friend’s friend’s house and dressed up like a pop star alien.

 But other than that, I didn’t really love my time in Thailand if I’m being 100% honest.